How long was Jesus on the cross?

 John's timing of the crucifixion and death of Jesus would thus be quite different than in the synoptics, but he makes no attempt to provide any further chronology.

+How long was Jesus on the cross?
 In any case, of course, Jesus would have remained on the cross a considerable time after his death while Joseph of Arimathea made arrangements with the authorities to assume responsibility for his body.

 Q. When does Lent officially end now?
 In preparing our Holy Week programs, we are told Holy Thursday, not Holy Saturday, is the last day of Lent.
 Is that true?
 (Texas)